Treasure Coast Beaches: 9 Scenic Spots Near Fort Pierce, Florida

 Pepper Park Beachside

 Pepper Park doubles as a popular beach access point and hot spot for outdoor recreation.
-With 52 acres and sports fields, it’s easy to play all day here.
+With 52 acres and sports fields, it’s easy to play here.
 Guests are welcome to play baseball, basketball, tennis and volleyball.
 Afterwards, cool off in the Atlantic Ocean.
 Pepper Park also serves as a top place to dive and snorkel, with reefs only 100 yards off shore.

 Walton Rocks Beach